monicawheeler/pet-hotel-group/README.md

 - [ ] Use the database.sql file to create the tables and test data
 - [ ] Run `npm install`
 - [ ] Run `npm start`
+- [ ] Open localhost:5000 in your friendly browser